 It is necessary for the proper operation of our ovens that the Flame Height Control Knob be fully accessible after all finishing is completed.
 This knob controls temperature in our gas ovens.
 [See Flame Height Control Knob Detail below.](#)

-An optional Flame Height Control Knob Extension Kit is available to extend the length of the shaft in order to accommodate any facade depth.
+An optional Flame Height Control Knob Extension Kit is available to extend the length of the shaft in order to accommodate any facade depth, although this is not necessary when using [Facade Extensions](#) available from Wood Stone.